canonical/sdkcraft/docs/explanation/connections.rst

 and ensure that these permissions are managed securely and transparently.

-There are a limited number of pre-defined interfaces available, so they're de-facto standardised in :program:`Workshop` to handle SDK permissions in a consistent, uniform way.
+There are a limited number of pre-defined interfaces available, so they're in fact standardised in :program:`Workshop` to handle SDK permissions in a consistent, uniform way.